News

 In 2009 I was invited to stage a one-man show at Trelowarren and where I introduced the new Salt Glaze range.
 I shall be a ‘Focused Artist’ in 2012 (the date to be confirmed).
 Meanwhile please look out for new pots at Trelissick.

-If any one is interest or has any inquiries about the CCA please give me a call.
+If anyone is interested or has any inquiries about the CCA please give me a call.

 Paul